SovereignCloudStack/standards/Standards/scs-0402-v1-status-page-openapi-spec-decision.md

 ### Component impacts

 Components list their impacts, which they are affected by, as read only.
 Only an incident creates an impact on a component.
 Components MUST only list their currently active impacts.

+An optional `now` parameter can be supplied, to set a reference time to show all incidents, active at that time, even when they are inactive currently.

+### Maintenance

+An `impact`, having the special `SeverityValue` of 0 indicates a maintenance time slot, as such it MUST include a start and end time.

 ### Return of `POST` requests